Eligibility of Runners

 If a chip-timed NHGP race uses a starting mat (so that both gun times and net times are available), the net chip times will be used for NHGP scoring.

-The club total is the sum of the club’s points in all scoring divisions.
+Women’s and Men’s divisions are scored separately.
+The club total is the sum of the club’s points in both divisions.

 The timers should post the finish time, gender, age, and club affiliation for all finishers before leaving the race site, to give all participants a fair chance to make sure that their information is correctly listed.
 Although club representatives may submit corrections, it is the responsibility of each individual runner to verify that his or her results are correct before leaving the race site.

-Recognizing that errors will not always be detected before leaving the race site despite reasonable efforts by runners and club representatives, any errors that will affect NHGP scoring but are only detected after leaving the race site should not be reported to the timers, but instead to the NHGP scorekeeper (currently Brandyn Naro December 2019).
+Recognizing that errors will not always be detected before leaving the race site despite reasonable efforts by runners and club representatives, any errors that will affect NHGP scoring but are only detected after leaving the race site should not be reported to the timers, but instead to the NHGP scorekeeper (currently Jimmy Aiken March 2022).
 The deadline for reporting is 7 pm (eastern time) on the Wednesday after each race.
 The NHGP scorekeeper will compile all corrections and send them to the timers in a single submittal.

-top 3 males and top 3 females in the individual age-graded scoring totals for the year.
+- Top 3 males and top 3 females in scoring totals for the year.

 The individual age group winner’s prizes will be paid to the clubs.
 The clubs may choose how to distribute it.